matthew-brett/pydagogue/curious_git.rst

   the staging area;
 * Make a new commit from the staging area.

-For our simple system, that looks like this:
+For our simple SAP system, that looks like this:

 .. prizerun::